Why You Forget Your 'Word of the Day'

 Review your new word flashcard a few times throughout the day, and then again the next day.
 This simple act tells your brain, "This information is important.
 Keep it."

-By transforming a passive habit into an active one, learning a Word of the Day becomes one of the most efficient ways to expand your vocabulary.
+By transforming a passive habit into an active one, learning a Word of the Day becomes one of the most efficient ways to expand your vocabulary over time.
 It's not about the quantity of words you see, but the quality of your engagement with each one.